 700

-Inside the flap has six drawers that can be pulled out using contemporary bronze knobs.
+The flap features six internal storage drawers that can be removed using bronze knobs.

 Provenance: Lombardy 18th century.